 The system clock is supplied to CLK and the data clock is supplied to DCLK.
+It is recommended that the CLK pin be driven by a free-running clock source (that is, do not start and stop CLK between conversions).
 Make sure the clock signals are clean-avoid overshoot or ringing.
 For best performance, generate both clocks from the same clock source.
 DCLK should be disabled by taking it low after the data has been shifted out or while CONV is transitioning.